 Her role as director of international operations, allows Astrid to be involved in an average of 90 projects per year, where she manages a large team of experienced moderators, interviewers, analysis assistants and quantitative researchers.
 Astrid always supervises the entire process, starting from understanding the client’s needs, developing a research proposal, going through to data analysis, final reports and presentations to clients.

-She is fluent in Spanish, English and German and is currently studying Portuguese.
+She is fluent in Spanish, English and German.

 “Market tendencies 2013”